 KRISTI SAYS: Giving in is just feeding the cycle.
 While it's difficult to see our children unhappy or have meltdowns, it's better they learn to be told 'no' now and learn how to deal with it.
 After all, what happens when your child gets used to having his way when he throws a tantrum?
 I love the lessons I learned from the book "Love and Logic for Early Childhood."

 One of them is that our actions have natural consequences.
 If a child is told 'no,' then they pitch a fit and you give in, the natural progression is that this behavior will continue.
 But when you stand your ground and 'no means no,' they learn there's a boundary they can't cross.
 For instance, if you are heading out to do something fun, and your son doesn't clean up his room like you asked, the natural consequence would be to stay home.
+Learn how to teach your child phonics and learn about the difference between sight reading vs phonics.

 Speaking of Kids